 Traditional Chinese food was never as meat-heavy as it is today.
-Dishes used to include a lot of vegetables, beans and tofu with rice as the central fare (see LOCAL FOOD page).
-But China recently “achieved” the record of consuming half the world’s pork.
+Dishes used to include a lot of vegetables, beans and tofu with rice as the central fare.
+Unfortunately China recently “achieved” the record of consuming half the world’s pork.
 Like most countries in the world, increased wealth has been synonymous with increased consumption of meat, once a luxury item.
-So, in this respect, expect to see and smell a lot of pork cooking all around China, especially in cities where the smell of roasting meat is pervasive.
+So, in this respect, expect to see and smell a lot of pork cooking all around China, especially in cities, where the smell of roasting meat is pervasive.

 This being said, recent health worries around poultry and other meats as well as environmental concerns have woken people up to vegan and organic food agendas.
 To claim that it’s easy to be vegan in China would not be completely true, but with a few precautions and a willingness to be flexible with an occasional bad surprise, one can enjoy the best of vegan food China has to offer and never go hungry or get bored.

 China has almost 1.4 billion population with 56 ethnic groups (though most people are Han) It boasts 8 major culinary areas, each providing different tastes and food cultures: